 Keywords: sports psychology, motivational self-talk, instructional self-talk, endurance, precision shooting.

-Motivation (Psychology) -- Sports, Self-talk -- Instructional, Performance -- Ability testing, College athletes, National Collegiate Athletic Association -- Division III, Soccer players, Sports -- Psychological aspects, Soccer -- Shooting -- Precision shooting, Whitman College 2017 -- Dissertation collection -- Psychology Department
+Motivation (Psychology) -- Sports, Self-talk -- Instructional, Performance -- Ability testing, College athletes, National Collegiate Athletic Association -- Division III, Soccer players, Sports -- Psychological aspects, Soccer -- Shooting -- Precision shooting, Social sciences, Whitman College -- Dissertation collection 2017 -- Psychology Department

 Public Accessible Thesis